| caep-interop | May 2026 | |

 current_statusReceivers MUST interpret all allowable values of this field.
 Transmitters MAY generate any allowable value of this field¶

-reason_adminTransmitters MUST populate this value with a non-empty string¶
+reason_adminTransmitters MUST populate this value with a non-empty object¶

 There are no additional security considerations that arise from this document.
-These are covered in the "Security Considerations" sections of [SSF] and [CAEP] specifications.¶
+Security considerations applicable to this profile are covered in the "Security Considerations" sections of [SSF] and [CAEP].¶

 The authors wish to thank all members of the OpenID Foundation Shared Signals Working Group who contributed to the development of this specification.¶